hsavarese/GroupProject/README.md

 1. **MongoDB Setup:** We learned how to create and manage a MongoDB database.
 I have already set up our database to facilitate document uploads.

-2. **Project Structure:** I created a project tree using a UML diagram.
+2. **Project Structure:** I created a project tree using the UML diagram that we submit to the instractor.
 You can take a look at the code, which illustrates how to use MongoDB to create and upload documents.

 ### Current Challenge